Bitummit/Bitummit/README.md

 I'm working with Django for 2 years and currently I'm learning DRF, FastAPI and ReactJS to try all possible ways to create web applications

 ### My Tech
-* Languages: Python, SQL, JS, and more
+* Languages: Python, Golang, SQL, JS, and more
-* Tools: Docker, GitLab CI/CD, Git, .
+* Tools: Docker, GitLab CI/CD, Git, gRPC, PostgreSQL, Celery, Selenium, Linux.
 * Frameworks: Django, Django Rest Framework, FastAPI, ReactJS.
 <!--
 **Bitummit/Bitummit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.